Department of Medical and Clinical Genetics

 • In addition, students have the opportunity to meet patients suffering from selected hereditary diseases.

-The Medical Genetics II course is organised in the fifth year of studies.
+The Medical Genetics II (MED-516) course is organised in the fifth year of studies.
 The students will be divided into two groups, of which the first will complete the course in the autumn term and the second in the spring term.
 The primary goal of the course is to instruct students in the identification of hereditary diseases and their molecular diagnostics as well as related legislation and questions of ethics.
 The course consists of lectures, group instruction and patient appointments.

 The topics explored in the lectures include the following: